OpenUserJS/OpenUserJS.org/views/includes/documents/Violentmonkey-for-Opera.md

 ### Installing Violentmonkey

-To get userscripts going with the desktop version of Violentmonkey, first you have to install it from the [Opera Add-ons website][operaAddons].
+To get userscripts going with the desktop version of Violentmonkey, first you have to install the [Opera Add-on for Installing Chrome Extensions][operaAddons] and then install the extension from the [Chrome Web Store][gooChromeWebStoreViolentmonkey].
 This should automatically give you the correct version of Violentmonkey for your version of Opera, but for older versions, you might need to get a compatible extension from [the violentmonkey-oex releases][violentmonkeyOexReleases].

 ![Screenshot of Violentmonkey page in Opera Add-ons website][operaAddonsScreenshot1]